vngnc3/mf-assets/README.md

 5. Click the **`+`** (Add) button
 6. Navigate to the **`assets`** folder inside the extracted/cloned `mf-assets` directory and confirm
 7. The library will appear in the list — you can rename it to **MF Assets** if you like
+8. **Set the import mode to Append:** In the same Asset Libraries section, look for the import method dropdown next to the library entry and set it to **Append** (not Link)
-8. Close the Preferences window
+9. Close the Preferences window

 You should now see a **MF Assets** (or `_MF Assets`) entry in the dropdown at the top of the **Asset Browser** editor.